 BLM Central Coast Field Office issues seasonal fire restrictions

-MARINA, Calif. – The Bureau of Land Management is issuing seasonal fire restrictions effective May 15 for public lands managed by the Central Coast Field Office, primarily located in western Fresno, Monterey, San Benito and Santa Cruz counties, due to dry conditions and wildland fire danger.
-These seasonal restrictions are in addition to the year-round statewide fire prevention order, issued on April 28, and will remain in effect until further notice.
+MARINA, Calif. – The Bureau of Land Management is issuing seasonal fire restrictions effective Thursday, May 25, for public lands managed by the Central Coast Field Office, primarily located in western Fresno, Monterey, San Benito and Santa Cruz counties, due to dry conditions and wildland fire danger.
+These seasonal restrictions are in addition to the year-round statewide fire prevention order, issued on April 28, 2020.
+This seasonal fire order will remain in effect until further notice.